codacy-badger/simple-graph/Readme.md

 ## Simple Graph

-Biblioteca de Grafos em C++.
+### Simple Graph Implementation Library

-C++ Graph Library.
+A C++ Graph Library.

-The library aims to simplicity and dynamism.
+The objective of the library is to provide a simple and direct computational implementation of graphs for the modeling of simple problems.